❤️Pantry Staples❤️

 *New notations. |

 UPDATE-SEE: Gardening for a list of seeds to sustain a family for a year.
-A Few
+PLASTIC ALTERNATIVES

 PINEOLENE I personally knew the elderly woman from New Augusta, Mississippi that had the original recipe.
 I wish I had known at the time what a treasure it was, and got a copy of it.
 It can be purchased in some feed stores, farm supply stores, etc. locally.